List of rulers of Bengal: Post-Classical era

 Pala Empire (c.
-750 – 1161 CE)
+750–1161 CE)

 Most of the Pala inscriptions mention only the regnal year as the date of issue, without any well-known calendar era.
 Because of this, the chronology of the Pala kings is hard to determine.
 Based on their different interpretations of the various epigraphs and historical records, different historians estimate the Pala chronology as follows:

 Sena dynasty (c.
-1070 – 1230 CE)
+1070–1230 CE)

-Sena dynasty ruled southwestern Bengal from 1070 and ruled East Bengal until 1230.
-Vijaya Sena conquered entire Bengal by 1154 CE.
+The Sena dynasty ruled southwestern Bengal from 1070 and ruled East Bengal until 1230.
+Vijaya Sena conquered the entirety of Bengal by 1154 CE.